MatteoGabriele/vue-analytics/docs/when-google-analytics-is-loaded.md

 })
 ```

-It is also possible to use the `onScriptLoaded` method, which returns a promise.
+It is also possible to use the `onAnalyticsReady` method, which returns a promise.

 ```js
 import VueAnalytics, { onAnalyticsReady } from 'vue-analytics'